2023 Best Drama & Theater Arts Schools in North Carolina

 Read full report on Drama & Theater Arts at Western Carolina University

-University of North Carolina at Wilmington came in at #9 in this year’s edition of the Best Drama & Theater Arts Schools in North Carolina ranking.
-UNCW is a large public school located in the midsize city of Wilmington.
+University of North Carolina at Wilmington ranked #9 on this year’s Best Drama & Theater Arts Schools in North Carolina list.
+UNCW is a fairly large public school located in the midsize city of Wilmington.

 On average, theater graduates from UNCW take out $24,750 in student loans while working on their degree.

-Meredith College did quite well in this year’s ranking of the best schools for drama and theater arts students.
-It came in at #10 on the list.
-Located in the large city of Raleigh, Meredith is a private not-for-profit school with a small student population.
+With a ranking of #10, Meredith College did quite well on this year’s best schools for drama and theater arts students.
+Located in the city of Raleigh, Meredith is a private not-for-profit college with a small student population.

-Explore all the Best Drama & Theater Arts Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Drama & Theater Arts Schools in the Southeast Area or other specific states within that region.

 More Drama & Theater Arts Rankings in North Carolina